 The Cokato City Council is comprised of Mayor Gordy Erickson, 320-286-2735; Carl Harju, 763-300-1481, Phil Martinson, 320-286-2940; Jarod Sebring, 320-224-2848, and Kevin Wilson, 320-420-4967.

-City council meetings are the second Monday of each month at 7 p.m. in City Hall and at other designated times as needed to carry out the business of the city.
+City council meetings take place the second Monday of each month at 7 p.m. at city hall, and also at other designated times as needed to carry out the business of the city.

 The city council encourages residents to address the council regarding issues or concerns.
 The issues are generally researched by the staff and a report made to the city council at its next regular meeting.

-The staff implement policies established by the city council and coordinates all city activities.
+The staff implements policies established by the city council and coordinates all city activities.
 The various commissions, committees, and task forces appointed by the city council act as advisory sources to the council.

-The Planning and Zoning Commission is the planning agency for the City of Cokato, and has powers and duties as provided in Minnesota state statute.
-The commission holds public hearings as required in the Cokato Zoning Ordinance, Subdivision Ordinance, and Minnesota state statutes.
-Commission members are: Don Peroutka, chair; Carl Harju, council liaison; Frank Cruz, Kevin Nelson, and Al Jones.
+The planning and zoning commission is the planning agency for the City of Cokato, and has powers and duties as provided in Minnesota state statutes.
+The commission hosts public hearings as required in the Cokato Zoning Ordinance, Subdivision Ordinance, and Minnesota state statutes.

 The city provides boulevards and easements for the use of all public utilities, including water, sewer, power, telephone, cable, storm sewer, street signs, and others.
 Within that boulevard and easement area, there is always a chance that underground utilities may need to be repaired or replaced.
-Property owners should be aware where existing landscaping or obstructions are within the easement or boulevard when work is done within that area.
+Property owners should be aware and keep any landscaping or obstructions out of the public right-of-way.

 As in every Minnesota city, Cokato has an ordinance which regulates the parking of vehicles during the winter months.
 There is no parking on city streets from 2 to 6 a.m., Nov.
 15 through April 15.